VeritasSoftware/OnTheFlySettings/AspNetCore.OnTheFlySettings/README.md

 This project is a AspNetCore library that provides a way to `update API/App settings on-the-fly`.

-You can use this library to manage your application settings dynamically `without the need to restart your API/App`.
+You can use this library to manage your API/App settings dynamically `without the need to restart your API/App`.

 It supports `various settings sources` and allows you to `update settings at runtime`.